 - All requirements, including the dissertation, must be completed within a period of no more than eight consecutive years.

-- Following completion of all coursework, excluding EDU 7920 and EDU 7990, or during the last semester during which course work is to be completed; students should complete their Comprehensive Examinations.
+- Following completion of all coursework, excluding EDU 7990, or during the last semester during which course work is to be completed, students should complete their Comprehensive Examinations.

 - Satisfactory completion of the dissertation requires an oral defense.

 - The fifteen hours required for the dissertation may be completed in no fewer than two semesters.

 - "A"s and "B"s are required in course work.
 A grade of "C" is considered a failing grade in doctoral programs.
 The student is allowed to maintain a grade of "C" in only one course completed toward the Ph.D. degree.
 If a student receives two "C"s, they will be dismissed from the program.
 If another grade of "C" is received, it may not be substituted or moved out of the student's program of study.

 - "F"s are not acceptable in the Ph.D. program.
 If a student receives a grade of "F" in a course, they will be dismissed from the program.

 - If an "Incomplete" is granted, the student has one academic year to complete the requirements.
 The student is not allowed to carry more than one "I" at any time during the program.
 If the requirements have not been met in the allotted time period, the grade is converted to an "F" and the student will be dismissed from the program.